-Engineering with Toothpicks and Food
+1. Toothpicks and Food

-Engineering Activities with Toothpicks and Candy
+2. Toothpicks and Candy

 If you want to use toothpicks and something other than candy or food items, try pool noodles or any other styrofoam that is chunky.
 We sliced up a pool noodle to make our pool noodle structures.

-Engineering with Shaving Cream Pool Noodles
+4. Shaving Cream And Pool Noodles

 Straws and play dough go together like marshmallows and toothpicks!
-You need a slightly different building technique since you have to mold the play dough, but the structure building challenge is similar.
+You need a slightly different building technique since you have to mold the play dough, but the building challenge is similar.

 Can you build a LEGO tower as tall as you are?
 We are definitely trying to do this over the weekend.
 We have tons of LEGO, so I bet we can pull it off.